- Independence with everyday life skill tasks and occupations in line with peers

 Backward chaining first involves breaking the task down into the same sequence of steps (activity analysis) to be practiced each time.

-- Adult complete the whole washing up task with child watching (modelling/demonstration)
+- Adult complete the whole washing up task with child or young person watching (modelling/demonstration)

-- Next, child completes the last step of the task i.e. putting items away, for which you give prompts with as required
+- Next, child or young person completes the last step of the task i.e. putting items away, for which you give prompts with as required

-- Next, child completes the last 2 tasks such as drying the dishes and putting Items away.
+- Next, child or young person completes the last 2 tasks such as drying the dishes and putting items away.

-- Procedure is repeated until child is completing the whole task
+- Procedure is repeated until child or young person is completing the whole task

-When teaching, give the child as much support as they need to learn the task successfully.
+When teaching, give the child or young person as much support as they need to learn the task successfully.
 Error-free learning helps them to do the task correctly from the beginning.

 ASDAN is an education charity who offer free resources to educators, parents and guardians with home learning and educating around essential life skills.
 You will need provide your details in order to download all of our free home learning and educating resources: https://www.asdan.org.uk/resources/free-resources